Preventing Obesity by Design (POD4)

-Certificate program will qualify for NC State University McKimmon Center Continuing Education Units (CEUs).
+Certificate program qualifies for NC State University McKimmon Center Continuing Education Units (CEUs).

 - OLE Best Practice Indicator Scale coding with feedback

-The OLE Best Practice Indicator Scale will help early childhood educators and other professionals to visualize levels of development of OLE sites providing visual and written feedback.
-Online tutorials and videoclips will show affordable solutions, and demonstrate appropriate management practices.
+The OLE Best Practice Indicator Scale helps early childhood educators and other professionals to visualize levels of development of OLE sites providing visual and written feedback.
+Online tutorials and videoclips show affordable solutions, and demonstrate appropriate management practices.

 - Online OLE Higher Education Modules

-Modules developed by POD3 for Higher Education Institutions will be available for academic institutions beyond the Community College Online Syllabus Library through a dedicated website containing online tutorials and link to educational resources.
+Modules developed by POD3 for Higher Education Institutions are available for academic institutions beyond the Community College Online Syllabus Library through a dedicated website containing online tutorials and link to educational resources.

 - Demonstration Sites at Community Colleges

-As a follow up of the POD3 Community College component and the creation of Professional Development Modules for Higher Education POD4 will support seven (to be selected) Demonstration Sites at Community Colleges for the benefit of enrolled children, instructors, and students, who will learn first hand about the importance of OLEs for healthy child development.
+As a follow up of the POD3 Community College component and the creation of Professional Development Modules for Higher Education, POD4 supports seven Demonstration Sites at Community Colleges for the benefit of enrolled children, instructors, and students, who learn first hand about the importance of OLEs for healthy child development.

 - Preventing Obesity by Design (POD) Certificate Program

-The Preventing Obesity by Design (POD) Certificate Program will transfer knowledge about participatory design processes and tools to improve childcare outdoor learning environments with the objective of supporting healthy, active lifestyles, and learning in nature for young children.
-The program will emphasize the implementation of best practices for healthy childhood environments and provide participants with continuing education credit.
+The Preventing Obesity by Design (POD) Certificate Program transfers knowledge about participatory design processes and tools to improve childcare outdoor learning environments with the objective of supporting healthy, active lifestyles, and learning in nature for young children.
+The program emphasizes the implementation of best practices for healthy childhood environments and provide participants with continuing education credit.